Sustainable Procurement Tools

 The right to work encompasses fair work and decent working conditions.

-Scotland's National Action Plan for Human Rights (SNAP) has a vision for Scotland where everyone lives with human dignity.
+Scotland's National Action Plan for Human Rights (SNAP2) has a vision for Scotland where everyone lives with human dignity.

 It was developed to give effect to the United Nations (UN) Guiding Principles on Business and Human Rights (UNGPs).
 The UNGPs are a set of guidelines for states and companies to prevent, address and remedy human rights abuses committed in business operations.